 St. Dominic would purposefully incorporate many of the elements of his life as a Canon when he founded the Order of Preachers years later, combining the “best” of this “old” in a distinctive new religious order of contemplative apostles.

 St. Dominic’s Thirst for the Salvation of Souls Led to Encounter with Heresies of His Day

 Miracle Testifies to the Truth of St. Dominic’s Doctrine — The Truth of the Gospel of Christ

-The following story related in The Libellus attests to our holy fathers’ zeal in this way and is expressed in this painting:
+The following story related in the Libellus attests to our holy father’s zeal in this way and is expressed in this description:

 “One day a famous disputation was being held at Fanjeaux and a large number of the faithful and unbelievers had gathered.
 Many of the former had written their own books containing arguments and authorities in support of the faith.
 After these books had been inspected, the one written by Blessed Dominic was commended above the others and unanimously accepted.
 Accordingly, his book and that produced by the heretics were presented to three judges chosen with the assent of both sides, with the understanding that the side whose book was chosen as the more reasonable defense should be regarded as having the superior faith.

 “After much wrangling, the judges came to no decision.
 Then they decided to cast both books into a fire and, if either of them was not burned, it would be held as containing the true faith.
 So they built a huge fire and cast the books therein.
 The heretical book was immediately consumed by the fire, but the one written by the man of God, Dominic, not only escaped burning, but, in the sight of all, leaped far from the fire.
 For a second and a third time, it was cast into the fire, but each time it leaped back and thereby openly testified to the truth of its doctrine and the holiness of the person who had written it.”